jlloyddominik/Unity-Basics/README.md

 # Unity-Basics

 This project covers basic concepts in C# and Unity Development.
+It uses Unity 2020 LTS.

 ## Accessing the Repo: